roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/DEVELOPING.md

 #### System Dependencies

-While this action is written in Python, it runs within a Docker container defined in the `Dockerfile`.
+While this action is written in Python, it runs within a Docker container defined in [`Dockerfile`](Dockerfile).

 Some actions or third-party libraries require system dependencies that may be installed on your workstation but are not available in the container image.